 There are a few things I tend to enjoy leaving to the professionals.
 My balayage and my brows mostly (shout-out to Tarryn at MOB Hair and Jazz Pampling respectively for keeping those in check!), but also anything that could potentially end up with me injuring myself.
 Historically, laser hair removal has fallen into that category.

-The problem, however, with getting long-term hair removal professionally done is twofold.
-First, there’s remembering to book my appointments and actually committing to going to them, and then there’s the whole cost element.
+The problem, however, with getting long-term hair removal laser professionally done is twofold.
+First, there’s remembering to book my appointments and actually committing to going to them, and then there’s the whole cost element of a laser treatment.
 It adds up.

-Which is why using an at-home device for long-term hair removal has always intrigued me.
+Which is why using an at-home device for permanent hair reduction has always intrigued me.
 There’s no need to juggle my life schedule to accommodate an appointment, plus, with just one financial outlay I’ve covered myself until I’m as silky smooth as a dolphin.

 So, when SmoothSkin Bare came into my orbit and it clicked to me that summer’s around the corner, I put my fears to the side and decided to put the at-home IPL device to the test.

-Here’s a rundown of my four-week experience with the SmoothSkin Bare.
+Here’s a rundown of my four-week experience with the SmoothSkin Bare hair removal system.

-The SmoothSkin Bare is a nifty little thing.
+is a nifty little hair removal device for home use that utilises IPL technology.
 Shaped like a slightly larger version of a computer mouse, it’s easy to hold and manoeuvre, and superficially, it’s a pretty schmick-looking tool.

-According to the official product description, it releases 100 flashes of the activating light per minute, which means you can treat the hair on your lower and upper legs, bikini line and underarms in a very short amount of time (SmoothSkin claims less than 10 minutes).
+According to the official product description, it releases 100 flashes of the activating intense pulsed light per minute, which means you can treat the hair follicles on your lower and upper legs, bikini line and underarms in a very short amount of time (SmoothSkin claims less than 10 minutes).

 In terms of how often to use it?
 Just once a week, with results starting to show in as little as four weeks.

-I decided I would do my legs (full), which have never been treated before, and my underarms, which have reaped the benefits of laser hair removal years ago, but a few hairs were coming through so I needed a top-up.
+I decided I would do my legs (full), which have never been treated before, some facial hair, and my underarms, which have reaped the benefits of laser hair removal years ago, but a few unwanted hairs were coming through so I needed a top-up.

 Full disclosure: I put off doing this for a few days because I was overcome with sheer laziness.
 But once I bit the bullet and hunkered down for my first session, it was hands-down one of the easiest processes.
 Probably the equivalent ease of shaving.

-When it came to my underarms, I used the ‘stamp’ method.
+When it came to my underarms and facial hair, I used the ‘stamp’ method.
 This basically means you place the device on the area, push the button and release (it will flash), and then move it onto the area adjacent.
-It took me about two minutes total (max!) to do both underarms.
+It took me about two minutes total (max!) to do both underarms and less than a minute to do my chin and upper lip.

-As for my legs, I found it easier to use the ‘glide’ mode, which means you hold the button down as you slowly move the device along the area.
+As for my legs, I found it easier to use the ‘glide’ mode (this is recommended for large areas), which means you hold the button down as you slowly move the device along the larger areas.
 It flashes consistently as you go, making it a much more efficient way to treat the legs than the ‘stamp’ mode.
 Using the ‘glide’ mode, I could do both of my legs in about five minutes, total.
+It really wasn't a time-consuming process.

 After doing my legs and underarms, I did experience a tiny bit of tingling, but I understand that’s fairly normal and it disappeared after a few minutes.